 Finally, is a photo of the masthead for William Lloyd Garrison’s newspaper, the Liberator.
 If you search online you will find many Liberator articles verbatim.

 This is fascinating material.
 As I discuss in more detail in our new eighth grade booklet (called Free and Independent State) it took at least 50 hours to get from Nashville to Knoxville via stagecoach before the railroads came along, and there is no reason to think that travel was much easier in any other part of the country.

 Railroads changed everything.
 In this chapter, we talk about how the railroad which connected Baltimore to the Ohio River led the way.

-Click on the photo on the right, which appears on page 14.
+Click on the photo which appears on page 14.
 I am not a railroad historian by any means.
-However, I love this image because it conveys the fact that when railroads first started, they didn't look like they later did.
+However, I love this image because it conveys the fact that when railroads first started, they didn’t look like they later did.
 I think that is true of all inventions.

 The telegraph, meanwhile, was equally revolutionary.
 In 1815, an American army led by Andrew Jackson fought a British army near New Orleans, as detailed in our previous booklet, Upon a Pivot.
 What people didn’t know at the time is that the peace treaty was signed before the battle, but it took so long for news to be spread at that time that the battle was fought anyway.
 A generation later, news traveled from Washington D.C. to New York to points all over the United States in a matter of seconds.